IWDG wish to recruit Celtic Mist Marine Biologist

 Application procedure:

-Send a CV and letter of interest to rebecca.dudley@iwdg.ie.
-Enquires can also be made to Rebecca Dudley at (+353) 659051763.
+Send a CV and letter of interest to jack.ocallaghan@iwdg.ie.
+Enquires can also be made to Jack O’Callaghan at (+353) 659051763.
 Your letter of interest should be in pdf format and a maximum of one page in length.
 In your letter, please outline your motivation for this position and why you feel you have the skills and experience to succeed in the role.
-Please put ‘Celtic Mist Field Biologist’ in the email subject line.
+Please put ‘Celtic Mist Marine Biologist’ in the email subject line.

-Closing date for applications: 5pm on 24th April 2023.
+Closing date for applications: 5pm on 30th April 2025.
 Interviews will take place online the following week.
-Please note the successful candidate will be required to start by 5th May 2023, although a later start date would be negotiated for the right candidate.
-Please note that candidates will only be contacted if short-listed.
+Please note the successful candidate will be required to start on 26th to sail on 31st May 2025.

 Further information about Celtic Mist and the work of the IWDG can be found at www.iwdg.ie